pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 ![Pyrsia component diagram](pyrsia-node-high-level-components.png)

-### Package type ecosystem connectors
+### Package ecosystem integrations

-A Pyrsia node contains several connectors to specific package type ecosystems like Docker or Maven.
-The ecosystem connectors allow the existing tooling of a specific package type to seamlessly integrate with Pyrsia. e.g. the Docker repository service implements a subset of the Docker Registry API or the Java repository service implements a subset of the Maven repository API.
+A Pyrsia node contains several integrations for specific package ecosystems like Docker or Maven.
+The ecosystem integrations allow the existing tooling of a specific package type to seamlessly integrate with Pyrsia. e.g. the Docker repository service implements a subset of the Docker Registry API or the Java repository service implements a subset of the Maven repository API.

-The end goal of a such a service is always a frictionless integration of Pyrsia in the developer's workflow.
+The end goal of a such an integration service is always a frictionless integration of Pyrsia in the developer's workflow.

-Different package type connector deal with package specific details in a different way.
-But all must follow the some logic:
+Different package type integrations deal with package specific details in a different way.
+But all must follow the same logic:

 - Handle incoming requests from the package type specific clients (e.g. Docker client, Maven client, ...)
-- Use the `Artifact Service` to retrieve the artifact.
-The artifact service contains all the logic to retrieve (locally or from the p2p network) and validate the artifact.
+- Use the artifact service to retrieve the artifact.
+(The artifact service contains all the logic to retrieve (locally or from the p2p network) and validate the artifact.)

 ### Pyrsia CLI API